AEB-labs/docs-trade-compliance/docs/Compliance Screening/embeded-aeb-gui-into-your-software.md

   </tbody>
 </Table>

-An application facade call is technically a normal business facade call - the authentication process is the same, request parameters are transmitted as HTTP body.
-But an application facade returns a link in the response, which the caller of the application facade can open in a new browser window or in an embedded frame of the web application, so the desired application of Compliance Screening opens for the user.
+A call to a UI API is technically a standard API call - the authentication process is the same, request parameters are transmitted as HTTP body.
+However, a UI API returns a link in the response, which the caller can open in a new browser window or in an embedded frame of the web application, allowing the user to access the desired Compliance Screening application.

-More details on application facade requests can be found in [REST](ref:compliance-screening-applications-1) or <a href="https://rz3.aeb.de/test4ce/servlet/bf?lang=en" target="_blank">SOAP</a> documentation.
+More details on UI API requests can be found in [REST](ref:compliance-screening-applications-1) or <a href="https://rz3.aeb.de/test4ce/servlet/bf?lang=en" target="_blank">SOAP</a> documentation.